-If you love healthy snacks, you are going to LOVE these new grain-free pretzels by FitJoy Foods!!
-They are the only grain-free pretzel on the market and they are sooo perfect to grind as a coating for breaded foods like these chicken cutlets!
+If you love healthy snacks, you will LOVE these new grain-free pretzels by FitJoy Foods!!
+They are the only grain-free pretzel on the market, and they are sooo perfect to grind as a coating for breaded foods like these chicken cutlets!

 Why this gluten free chicken parmesan is great:

-If you are looking for a delicious easy dinner that kids love, this gluten free chicken parmesan from scratch is the answer.
+If you want a delicious, easy dinner that kids love, this gluten free chicken parmesan from scratch is the answer.
 Kids love the salty pretzel coating!

 This gluten free chicken dinner is ready in about 40 minutes.
-You can meal prep this recipe and you can also freeze it so you always have an easy dinner to heat up!
+You can meal prep this recipe and freeze it so you always have an easy dinner to heat up!

-For my readers who are looking for speedy chicken recipes for those busy school nights, don't forget to check out all of my popular gluten free chicken recipes!
+For my readers looking for speedy chicken recipes for those busy school nights, don't forget to check out all of my popular gluten free chicken recipes!

 These chicken cutlets were the perfect base for my gluten free chicken parmesan recipe, but you can also serve these gluten free chicken cutlets smothered in gravy with mashed potatoes, in a chicken sandwich, or eat them plain!

-- Chicken - I used chicken breasts but you can use thighs as well.
+- Chicken - I used chicken breasts, but you can also use thighs.

 - Mozzarella - Feel free to use dairy-free mozzarella if you are dairy-free.
 There are several delicious brands.